iMikie/Database-CheatSheet/README.md

     ORDER BY regions.id ASC ;
 ```
 *INNER JOIN selects records that have matching values in both tables.*
+*Given a table of regions with a one-to-many relationship to a table of states, return rows containing each state name and the name of the region it is in.*

 ----
 ### COMPLEX INNER JOIN